 Fairfield University Students may apply for borrowing privileges at Fairfield Public Library.
 Out of state students will need their student ID and a driver’s license.
 Students without a driver’s license can use a government-issue photo ID and proof of residency.
 Connecticut residents should use their hometown library cards to register.

 Fairfield University Faculty and Staff can borrow items from libraries participating in the CCALD Library Consortium.
 For more information, see CCALD’s borrowing procedures and a list of member institutions.
 Faculty and staff residing in CT may also use their hometown public library cards to register for privileges at Fairfield Public Library or apply for a guest card (if out of state).

 For borrowing periods for all items, see the Borrowing Privileges & Loan Periods.

 Print journals do not circulate and cannot leave the Library.
 This is to ensure continuous access by users during all hours that the library is open, and availability for interlibrary loan copying.
-There is a photocopier in the Circulation Department which faculty can use to make photocopies, or to scan articles and e-mail them to themselves.
+There is a scanner available for public use in the Information Commons and there is a photocopier in the Circulation Department which faculty can use to make photocopies, or to scan articles and e-mail them to themselves.
 Faculty & Staff can also request an article through our Document Delivery service.

-Books may be returned to the Circulation Desk or the book drop.
+All items may be returned to the Circulation Desk or the media/book drop.
 Media and reserve material must be returned directly to the Media Desk.
 Borrowing privileges will be suspended when an unpaid fine limit is reached or when a set number of overdue items have been billed for replacement.
 More restrictive policies apply to overdue reserve items and interlibrary loans.